sergeche/livestyle/ABOUT.md

 This approach gives you the following benefits:

 * You can associate two completely different CSS sources for live edit.
 E.g. you can take minified and concatenated CSS source in browser, associate it with one of the source CSS modules opened in editor and use them for fully bi-directional live edit.
 * You don’t need to keep you files in local file system: open it directly from FTP, your fancy network mount or whatever.
-If file can be opened by text editor, use can use it for live edit.
+If a file can be opened by text editor, you can use it for live edit.
 * You can even create new, untitled file and use it for live edit right away!
 * You don’t need a special web-server, code snippet or file watcher, everything works in editor and browser.